AtanasovAtanas/interactive-content/EN/05-CSS-Box-Model/04-padding-margin-and-border.md

 * **\<length>** - Specifies the padding in **px, pt, cm,** etc. Default value is 0.
 * `%` - Specifies the padding in **percent of the width** of the containing element

-The following two examles make the same thing:
+The following two examples make the same thing:

 **Example:**
 ```html